 - Does the Board hold licensed individuals to the codes of ethics and to professional practice standards?

-Physical Therapist Assistants working under the direct supervision of a Physical Therapist may perform peripheral joint mobilization.
+Physical Therapist Assistants working under the direct supervision of a Physical Therapist may perform peripheral joint mobilization so long as they have appropriate training and experience.
 It is not within the scope of Physical Therapist Assistant practice to perform spinal mobilization.

 Can a person who is licensed as an Occupational Therapist [Physical Therapist] be employed as an Occupational Therapy Assistant [Physical Therapist Assistant] although he/she is not also licensed as an Assistant?